AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 1. Overview
 ------------

-This guide provides an example on how to configure Aviatrix Controller to authenticate.
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Okta) for authentication.
+This guide provides an example on how to configure Aviatrix Controller to authenticate to an IDP.
+When SAML is used for Controller access authentication, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Okta) for authentication.

+For Okta specific example, follow the instructions in `Aviatrix Controller Login on Okta IDP <https://docs.aviatrix.com/HowTos/Controller_Login_Okta_SAML_Config.html>`_.

 2. Pre-Deployment Checklist
 -----------------------------